 Since beginners should be starting with Chase cards due to the 5/24 rule, it may take a little longer to get your points and miles balances high enough to book your first trip than it would have taken a beginner a few years ago.
 But I promise, it’s all worth it when you book your first trip on points!

 Can my husband and I each open the same card?

 Yes, and I highly encourage it, provided you can meet the minimum spend.
 Banks do not care about marital status when deciding credit worthiness.

 This is called 2 player mode.
 2 player mode doesn’t have to be a married couple.
-It is any 2 people working together for a miles and points goal.
-In 2 player mode, each partner to earn his or her own points, so obviously you will earn twice as fast.
+It is when 2 people work together for a miles and points goal.
+In 2 player mode, each partner earns his or her own points, so obviously you will earn twice as fast.
 2 player mode is also good for other situations.
 For example, in 2 player mode, 1 partner can get back under 5/24 if needed while the other partner continues to earn sign up bonuses from other banks!

 Be careful about adding authorized users